-The Alberta Wildlife Status Report Series plays a key role in identifying Endangered and Threatened species in Alberta, in need of legal protection to keep them from becoming extinct or extirpated.
-As well, species of Special Concern and those that are Undetermined are identified using status reports, instigating the necessary actions to either prevent their decline, or to obtain the information needed to determine their status in the province.
+The Alberta Wildlife Status Report Series plays a key role in identifying Endangered and Threatened species in Alberta that need legal protection to keep them from becoming extinct or extirpated.
+As well, species of Special Concern and those that are Data Deficient are identified using status reports, instigating the necessary actions to either prevent their decline, or to obtain the information needed to further clarify their status in the province.